 If you are a Canadian employer and have had trouble finding Canadian employees to staff your business, you're not alone.
 Many Canadian employers are seeking foreign workers to help alleviate current labour shortages.

-Over the past few years, Citizenship and Immigration Canada (CIC) and Employment and Social Development Canada (ESDC) have streamlined the process of hiring workers from abroad and made it increasingly time-efficient.
+Over the past few years, Immigration, Refugees and Citizenship Canada (IRCC, formerly CIC) and Employment and Social Development Canada (ESDC) have streamlined the process of hiring workers from abroad and made it increasingly time-efficient.
 It's simpler and faster than you probably think.

 Your Options for Hiring Foreign Skilled Workers